I consider automated tests the best form of documentation

 I performed some light DevOps and security-hardening tasks

-Dogadamycie sp. z o.o. computer assisted translation company, PL
+Dogadamycie sp. z o.o. translation company, PL

 Full stack developer remote, from 01-2019 to 10-2020